TaylorB-W/CIS106/FinalProject/Deliverable2.md

 # Taylor Warren | Deliverable 2

 I have used your videos from youtube.com (https://bit.ly/3hotGWP, https://bit.ly/3w5nVBr) and your presentation on "Preparing your virtual machine" (https://bit.ly/3eKsmMn) so far in this project.
 I am learning more in depth about virtualization so that I can better prepare my virtual machine for my needs.
-As I will be utilizing this machine for my future classes in CIS.
+As I will be utilizing this machine for my future classes in the CIS field.